fyrkov/refcards/AWS/ASG.md

 By default, all instances in the VPC run as shared tenancy instances.\
 When you create a launch configuration, the default value for the instance placement tenancy is `null` and the instance tenancy is controlled by the tenancy attribute of the VPC.\
 You can specify the instance placement tenancy for your launch configuration as `default` or `dedicated` and thus override VPC setting.

+#### Stand By mode
+The standby mode helps to temporarily remove an instance from ASG.\
+The instances de-registers in TG of ALB (if present) and traffic is not routed.\
+The instances stay in ASG and scaling actions do not happen.

+Use case: maintenance, instances patching, troubleshooting.